QCDIS/NaaVRE-website/Readiness-level-framework.md

 ![ NaaVRE_development_cycle.png not found](images/NaaVRE_development_cycle.png)
 Figure1: The virtual lab moves through the readiness levels, from core development to operational service.
 Users coming up with ideas for new experiments that do not fit in the virtual lab, can in collaboration with LifeWatch create a new virtual lab that fits their needs.
-<span style="color:green">Should we use the virtual lab logo instead of the NaaVRE logo?
-So the Erlenmeyer, beaker and cloud?</span>

 ### User manual
 The following guidelines can be used to determine the completeness of a user manual.